The name says it all...

 Is it reasonable to expect someone to disprove dragons, fairies, and the flying spaghetti monster too?
 Didn’t think so.

 This is where an unnecessary middle man is employed, which potentially causes infinite regress.
 WLC and other believers commit this logical fallacy when they claim that the universe MUST have been created, and that god MUST have created it.
 If the universe had to have been created and the creator was god, then why can’t god have been created?
-See the hypocrisy?
+See the inconsistency?
 And if god had a creator, who created this creator?
 And so forth.

 Attacking a straw man is where one misrepresents the opponent's position and creates the illusion of refuting the position.
 A favorite of WLC.
 I suspect that he knows how rational atheism is, so in order to create the illusion of defeating atheism in his debates, he gives his own definition.
 He states that atheism is a BELIEF that there is definitely no god out there.
 He then attacks this position and shifts the burden of proof.
 This is not what atheism is (it is simply the lack of belief in the theistic god/s) and he got caught out with this in his debate with Christopher Hitchens.